 The last important project she made, was the choreography for the Sony Pictures, James Bond “Spectre”, directed by Sam Mendes, in which she also provided 90 dancers for the movie as an agency.

 She also worked with the director Mauro Fiore on the campaign of “Jafra” as a Choreographer and with Mike Mills on the campaign of “Invesco”.

-Recently she choreographed two movies with Lions Gate, “Desperados” and “Barb and Star”, she also worked on the 3D shortfilm tesis of Rosana Cuellar, “When I was inmortal”, where Wim Wenders helped her as a guide during all the process in HFBK, Hochschule dür bildende Künste Hamburg.
-She also was the choreographer for the film “3 idiotas”, directed by Carlos Bolado and the film “No manches Frida 2” directed by Nacho Velilla.
+Recently she choreographed two movies with Lions Gate, “Desperados” and “Barb and Star”, she also worked on the 3D short film thesis of Rosana Cuellar, “When I was immortal”, where Wim Wenders helped her as a guide during all the process in HFBK, Hochschule dür bildende Künste Hamburg.
+She also was the choreographer for the film “3 idiotas”, directed by Carlos Bolado, and the film “No manches Frida 2” directed by Nacho Velilla.

 She also joined the company Producción UNAM and worked with nationally and internationally renowned choreographers Mark Godden (Canada) and Katia Garza (Mexico/USA).

 She created RÊVES AGENCY hoping to vindicate the value of dancers and performers, thus boosting the power of the art within the culture and the advertising world.